 For many people their health habits slide over the holiday season.
 It is important to be mindful of your choices and take ownership of steering your ship...Read More

 For those celebrating Christmas this year with a turkey dinner, what will you do with all of those left over turkey bones and vegetable scraps?
 Throw them away?
 I hope not!
 Consider using those nutritious leftovers to make soup stock, it requires very little effort and you can make a large amount of nourishing stock that can then be used to make healthy soups for the winter.
 This is also a wonderful way to stretch your grocery dollars further!Read More

 The holidays are right around the corner and usually this time of the year will result in countless parties accompanied by never ending delicious foods, exquisite holiday baking and for some, impressive amounts of alcohol.
 The holidays are for gathering with family and friends, spreading good cheer and of course eating too much.Read More

-With the change of season upon us, it is a good time to take stock and make some adjustments to your nutrition and lifestyle.
-The fall and winter can be busy but they can also be a good time to change your habits, improve your health and prepare for the coming year.Read More
+With the change of season upon us, it is a good time to take stock and make some adjustments to your nutrition and lifestyle...Read More

 Every year, November also known as “Movember” is responsible for the sprouting of moustaches on thousands of men’s faces in Canada and all around the world.
 This health initiative was conceived in 1999 by a group of Australian men from Adelaide Australia and then made its way to Canada in 2007.
 With the growth of their “mo’s”, men all around the globe raise funds and awareness for men’s health, specifically prostate cancer.